-You can perform this experiment with any two wires as long as they are made of two different metals.
+You can perform this experiment with any two wire thermocouple as long as it is they are made of two different metals.
 See Figure 2.

 Now, very simply we can say that when two dissimilar metal wires are joined at both ends, a current will be produced provided that the junctions are at different temperatures.